viamrobotics/docs/docs/components/motor/gpio.md

 Find more information in the [encoded motor documentation](/components/motor/encoded-motor/).
 {{< /alert >}}

-To configure a DC motor as a component of your machine, first configure the [board](/components/board/) to which the motor driver is wired.
+To configure a DC motor as a component of your machine, first make sure the motor is wired to a suitable motor driver, which is in turn wired to a board.
-Make sure to physically connect your motor to your board and turn it on.
+Configure the [board](/components/board/) to which the motor driver is wired.
-Then add your motor:
+Then configure your motor:

 {{< tabs name="gpio-config">}}
 {{% tab name="Config Builder" %}}